keplr/programming-projects-for-n00bz/README.md

 /g/'s Programming Projects for n00bz.
 Courtesy of anon from 4chan.

-These are more in groups of difficulty than a line by line difficulty order.
+These are in random difficulty order.

 How to Play
 -----------------------------